Old Dominion University Dr. Alan M. "Woody" Schwitzer

 Some of his recognitions include: the Ralph M. Berdie Memorial Award for Research and Scholarship in the Field of College Student Affairs (American Counseling Association), Outstanding Professional Contribution to Knowledge Award, and Meritorious Service Award (American College Counseling Association), and Darden College of Education Tonelson Outstanding Faculty Award (Old Dominion University).

 He has been actively involved in research and scholarship pertaining to college and university student adjustment, development, learning, and counseling for about 20 years.
-He has produced around 50 total publications – including about 40 journal articles, 3 books, book chapters, magazine and newspaper articles, and a skills and techniques DVD.
+He has produced around 50 total publications – including journal articles, books, book chapters, magazine and newspaper articles, and a skills and techniques DVD.
 Included are articles appearing in Journal of Counseling & Development, Journal of American College Health, Journal of College Student Development, Measurement & Evaluation in Counseling & Development, NASPA Journal, About Campus Magazine, and others.

-He is an accomplished counselor educator, and co-author of the texts, Skills and Tools for Today’s Counselors and Psychotherapists (with Ed Neukrug, Thompson Brooks/Cole Publications), and Promoting Student Learning and Student Development at a Distance (with Julie Ancis &
+Along with his focus on college student development, college counseling, and college health, Dr. Schwitzer is an accomplished counselor educator, and co-author of the texts, Diagnosis and Treatment Planning Skills for Mental Health Professionals (with Larry Rubin, Sage Publications), Skills and Tools for Today’s Counselors and Psychotherapists (with Ed Neukrug, Thompson Brooks/Cole Publications), and Promoting Student Learning and Student Development at a Distance (with Julie Ancis & Nina Brown, ACPA Publications).

 “Dr. Woody” lives near the Lafayette River with his wife, 2 dogs, and cat.